ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

     // Limit possible login methods to, for example, only allow BankID on smartcard. options.BankIdCertificatePolicies = BankIdCertificatePolicies.GetPoliciesForProductionEnvironment(...);

     // Issue birthdate claim based on data extracted from the personal identity number options.IssueBirthdateClaim = true;

     // Issue gender claim based on data extracted from the personal identity number options.IssueGenderClaim = true;

+    // Turn off
+    code and use personal identity number instead options.BankIdUseQrCode = false;
 });
 ```